toboooo/flower_pot/README.md

 cd flower_pot
 ```

-And the program should be ready to use.
+And the program should be ready to use by calling `python flowerpot.py`.
+You may need to reactivate your Python environment in new terminal sessions using the `activate` commands above.

 ## Dependencies